-For a hardware appliance, to access the console, simply connect a monitor and keyboard to the load balancer, power up and you'll be presented with a login prompt.

-The console can also be accessed via the serial port if the default heartbeat configuration is used - i.e. heartbeat is configured to communicate over the network only.
+For a VA, use the Hypervisor's UI to access the load balancer's console.
+For a hardware appliance, simply connect a monitor and keyboard to the load balancer, power up and you'll be presented with a login prompt.
+The console can also be accessed via the serial port if the default heartbeat configuration is used, i.e. heartbeat is configured to communicate over the network only.